JRLaro/PasswordGenerator/README.md

 ## Installation

-This project can be easily accessed by the link; which you re-direct you.
-Make sure that you are connected to the internet.
+This project can be easily accessed by the link: https://jrlaro.github.io/PasswordGenerator/ which will re-direct you. *Make sure that you are connected to the internet.

 ## Usage
 Home Page - User will click on GENERATE PASSWORD